 - The Texas Tech University System, comprised of both

-Texas Tech University and the Texas Tech University Health Sciences Center, is established.
+Texas Tech University and the Texas Tech University Health Sciences Center,

 - August, 1996 - John T. Montford was chosen to serve as the university's first chancellor.